What is ADR surgery?

 This design is certainly innovative, the biomechanical behavior is the most similar to a natural disc.
 It consists of two titanium plates that are attached to the upper and lower vertebrae.
 In the middle, there is a core of polyurethane with a surrounding ring of polyethylene joining the two plates of titanium in the same way that the disc annulus surrounds the disc nucleus in a healthy human disk.

-It is the only prosthesis on the market offering 6 degrees of motion, i.e., it rotates and moves in 3 spatial axes.
+This prosthesis offers 6 degrees of movement, it rotates and moves in 3 spatial axes.
 Obviously, ball and socket designs do not achieve this, since although they can rotate and even move on their X and Y axes, they cannot move on their Z axis, i.e., they lack shock absorption capacity, a characteristic movement of disc joints.

 In mechanical tests polyurethane has demonstrated stability and durability, the same can be said for the interlocking ring of polyethylene fibers.